 - 2 cans of tuna (chunk is fine), drained

 - 2 cloves of garlic

-When the crust is done pre-baking, let cool down and spread two generous tablespoons of Dijon mustard at the bottom of the crust.
+3. When the crust is done pre-baking, let cool down and spread two generous tablespoons of Dijon mustard at the bottom of the crust.
 Drain the tuna and spread evenly into the pie.
 Top with the sautéd veggies.
 Arrange tomatoes on the top of the veggie mixture.
 Top with shredded Swiss cheese.
-Place in the center rack and cool for 30 minutes or until the pastry and cheese are golden brown.
-Let it cool before serving.
+Place the pie in the center rack and bake for 30 minutes or until the pastry and cheese are golden brown.
+Let it cool 5 minutes before serving.

 You don't absolutely need to pre-bake the pie.
 If you don't want to, feel free to skip that step.